ppy/osu-wiki/wiki/Skinning/osu!catch/en.md

 Notes:

 - Animation name: `fruit-catcher-idle-{n}.png`
-- This is the catcher state when doing nothing or catching objects
+- This element is the catcher state when doing nothing or catching objects
 - This should face towards the right.
 - The first 16 pixels at the top should be transparent.
 - The width should cover two fruits at a Circle Size of 0.